the Central Post

 lower prices, better availability of hotel rooms,

-and lack of crowds.
+and smaller crowds.

 Turkey has seven distinct weather